deepsense-ai/seahorse/docs/_deployment/standalone.md

 1. <a target="_blank" href="https://deepsense.io/get-seahorse/">Download</a>
 the Vagrantfile that will allow you to spin up Seahorse’s virtual machine.
 2. Run `vagrant up` in the directory containing `Vagrantfile`.
 This may take a few minutes.
-3. When Seahorse Standalone is ready, go to locally hosted
+3. When Seahorse Standalone is ready, go to
 <a target="_blank" href="{{ site.SEAHORSE_EDITOR_ADDRESS }}">{{ site.SEAHORSE_EDITOR_ADDRESS }}</a>
 in your browser.

 ### Troubleshooting
-* If you cannot start Seahorse virtual machine, please check if virtualization is enabled in BIOS.
+* If you cannot start the Seahorse virtual machine, please check if virtualization is enabled in BIOS.
 * In case of unexpected errors during Seahorse usage, try rebooting Seahorse by running:

         vagrant reload

 * Bug reports and all other feedback can be sent using the
   <a target="_blank" href="http://feedback.seahorse.deepsense.io">Feedback</a>
-  option in Seahorse Editor in the upper-left corner.
+  option in the Seahorse Editor in the upper-left corner.

 ### Conflicting Ports